jonstraveladventures/apnea-trainer/README.md

 ### Getting Started
 1. **Create a Profile**: When you first open the app, you'll be prompted to create a profile with your max breath-hold time
-2. **View Your Plan**: The main page shows your 7-day training plan
+2. **View Your Plan**: The main page shows your dynamic 7-day training plan, which updates daily to display the next 7 days of your ongoing training program
 3. **Start a Session**: Click on any day to start a training session
 4. **Follow Instructions**: Each session includes detailed instructions and guidance
 5. **Track Progress**: Mark sessions as completed and track your improvements